JamesAmato/cmb-ml/README.md

 # Physics Questions

+Top priority:
+- [ ] What lmax should be used for the derived power spectrum?
+- [ ] How much difference is there between lmax at 2x and 2.5x when deriving ps?

+Cosmo Params
 - [x] WMAP chain parameters are pulled by grabbing values at the same row from multiple files.
 Should each parameter get its own index instead?
 Alternatively, should some parameters come from index i and others i+1?
   - It is correct as it stands; pull one index to account for the row